What is the Curly Girl Method?

 Lorraine Massey teaches the importance of embracing your natural curls and to avoid over manipulating the hair whenever possible.
 But sometimes a girl needs styling options.

-If you’re going to style your hair while using the Curly Girl Method, try to stick with protective styles and wear them a little looser if possible.
+If you’re going to style your hair while using the CG Method, try to stick with protective styles and wear them a little looser if possible.
 This is especially important if you’re in the process of rebuilding strength to brittle, weak or delicate hair.

 Fabric headbands, drawstring pineapples, halo braids, and chignons are examples.
 It’s also okay to roller set your hair.